ericgcc/commit_message_format/README.md

 >* [pkg] when libraries, frameworks, packages  or modules are added

 ####Subtags
+Those subtags are used in order to provide the action that the commite does
+>* *add* when something new has been added
+>* *modify* when changes in files have been made
+>* *move* when files are moved between directories
+>* *remove* when files or directories are deleted
+>* *update* when a package's version is changed

+When fixing something on:
 >* *linux* when fixing something on Linux
 >* *macos* when fixing something on Mac OS
 >* *win* when fixing something on Windows